Forgiveness: Returning to Ourselves and Each Other

 When individuals develop the capacity for forgiveness, the world changes.

-It can enable relationship repair and break cycles of retaliation.
-It restores the possibility of trust—within families, communities, institutions, and societies.
+Forgiveness can enable relationship repair and break cycles of retaliation.
+It restores the possibility of trust!
+For our families, communities, institutions, and societies.
 It allows us to meet complexity with humility.
 It dissolves the “otherness” that fuels division.

 When we learn to forgive honestly, through emotional truth, we become more capable of holding complexity and more available to work across difference.